frostt-tensor/tensor_parser/README.md

 ### Advanced mode types
 A "type" in our context is any object which supports:
-  * construction: `type("X")` should return some representation of "X"
+  * construction: `type("X")` should return some representation of "X" (note that a string is always the parameter)
   * comparison: `__le__()` is required to sort indices.
 If no comparison is possible, be sure to disable sorting of the mode with `--no-sort`
-  * printing: `__str__()` is required to construct `.map` files The specification of a type is as simple as providing a function which maps a string to some object.
+  * printing: `__str__()` is required to construct `.map` files

+The specification of a type is as simple as providing a function which maps a string to some object.
 Conveniently, most builtin types already support this interface via their constructors.
 Functions such as `int()` and `float()` work well.

 Many types can be specified with a short anonymous function.
 If the specified type is not found in the list of builtin types (above), then it is treated